 Organisation of the session:

-The meeting was chaired by Mr. Ambroise Fayolle, Co Chairman of the Paris Club.
+The meeting was chaired by Mr. Jean-Pierre Jouyet, Chairman of the Paris Club.

-The head of the debtor country's delegation was Mr. Daniel Dorsainvil, Minister of Economy and Finance.
+The head of the debtor country's delegation was Mr. Adil A. Mahdi, Minister of Finance.

 On a voluntary and bilateral basis, the Government of each creditor country or its appropriate institutions may sell or exchange, in the framework of debt for nature, debt for aid, debt for equity swaps or other local currency debt swaps: (i) the amounts of outstanding loans mentioned in Article II paragraph 1 above as regards Official Development Assistance loans; (ii) the amounts of other outstanding credits mentioned in Article II paragraph 1, up to 20% of the amounts of outstanding credits as of May 6, 1993 or up to an amount of 10 million SDR, whichever is higher.